metagenomics/metagenomics-tk/docs/modules/fragment_recruitment.md

 # Run Fragment Recruitment

-The fragment recruitment module can be used find the genomes in a set of read datasets.
+The fragment recruitment module can be used to find genomes in a set of read datasets.

 ## Input